jdi-docs/jdi-dark/source/includes/_tutorial.md

 }
 ```

+Based on the Service Object class we created before, we can create a simple test to exercise HTTP GET method and validate the response body.

+1. Make a request call to HTTP method described in your Service Object class.
+2. Validate the response body.

 The HTTP GET method described in service class is being called here.
 Next, the response is being validated.

 You can check other tests by the following link: